fearfulsmtry/litany-of-horror/_posts/2025-08-04-aswang-part-i.md

 Only a handful came.
 Some lit candles.
 Some prayed distractedly.
 Most were gone before the final mystery.
 The air felt heavier—not in grief, but in the quiet way animals stop moving before an earthquake.

 Anna sat in the dim sala again, this time beside her younger cousin, Tinay, a girl of maybe nine or ten who fidgeted through the prayers and swung her legs.
-She had a plastic bracelet with little images of saints on it, worn smooth from use.

-“You don’t live here, no?” the girl whispered while Lito led the Litany.

-Anna smiled faintly.
-“We live in Australia now.”

-Tinay nodded seriously, as if that confirmed something for her.
-“It’s safer there.”

-“Why do you say that?”

-The girl leaned closer.
-“Because the woman with no feet doesn’t go there.”
+The girl leaned closer and whispered, almost matter-of-fact:

+“The woman with no feet doesn’t go to Australia.”
-Anna blinked.
-“What?”

-Tinay looked toward the window, then back.
+Tinay’s voice dropped.
 “She walks here.
 You can hear her nails tapping on the bamboo floors.
-But you won’t see her legs.
-Just the shadow of her hair.”
+But you won’t see her legs.”

-Miguel, seated across the room, looked up.

-“She goes from house to house,” Tinay went on.
-“Sniffing.”
+Anna swallowed.
 “For what?”

-“For babies,” she whispered.
-“Or the ones not yet born.”

-Anna’s throat went dry.

-“She licks the belly button,” Tinay added, “and if the mother isn’t blessed, the baby forgets how to breathe.”
+“For babies,” Tinay whispered.
+“She licks the belly button, and if the mother isn’t blessed, the baby forgets how to breathe.”

 Anna said nothing.
 A candle flickered violently beside the altar.